esterhugosson/localstorage-wrapper/TESTRAPPORT.md

 - Potential issues found and improvements: Problem with ttl and setting data with no value.

 ### Conclusion of second try
 - Summary of test results:
   - Passed: 14/14
   - Failed: 0/14

+### Conclusion of third try
+- Summary of test results:
+  - Passed: 14/14
+  - Failed: 0/14